yang12313/implicit-modelling-/README.md

 # implicit-modelling-
-this model is used to study the properties of algorithmic generated lattice and compare it with real trabecular bone structure
+These models are used to study the properties difference bewtween algorithmic-generated lattice structure with the real trabecular bone structure.